Ideas in Inference-time Scaling can Benefit Generative Pre-training Algorithms: Designing algorithms that can scale efficiently

 which does not depend on $s$ at all.
 This means that even though DDIM has enough capacity to represent any function over $\rvx_t$ and $t$ (via universal function approximation), the same does not apply to $s$.
 We show an illustration of this problem in Figure~\ref{fig:ddim}.

-We further note that this criticism applies to the inference process, not how the model is trained.
-In fact, even if the model is learned via consistency training~\citep{song2023consistency} and can generate accurate samples in a single step, it will not necessarily generate accurate samples under multi-step DDIM.
-This partially explains why consistency models have a restart sampling process~\citep{xu2023restart} that injects additional Gaussian noise at each sampling step.
+\paragraph{Why training alone cannot fix it.} This criticism applies to the inference process, not only to how the model is trained.
+Even if the model is learned via consistency training~\citep{song2023consistency} and can generate accurate samples in a single step, it will not necessarily generate accurate samples under multi-step DDIM.
+This partially explains why consistency models use restart sampling~\citep{xu2023restart}, which injects additional Gaussian noise at every sampling step.

-A natural fix to the above problem is simply to add $s$ also to the input of the velocity network~\citep{kim2023consistency}, so that $v_\theta$ takes three arguments: $\rvx_t$, $t$, and $s$.
-Now the improved DDIM has enough model capacity to represent any functions over $s$ and thus can learn the proper one-step jump to a solution.
+\paragraph{The minimal fix.} A natural fix to the above problem is simply to add $s$ also to the input of the velocity network~\citep{kim2023consistency}, so that $v_\theta$ takes three arguments: $\rvx_t$, $t$, and $s$.
+Now the improved DDIM has enough model capacity to represent functions over $s$ and can learn the proper one-step jump to a solution.

 Recently, Zhou \textit{et al.}~\citep{zhou2025inductive} demonstrated that a single, stable pre-training procedure is possible with Inductive Moment Matching (IMM).
 IMM offers a promising single-stage alternative to the current two-stage ``diffusion then distillation'' paradigm in visual foundational models~\citep{luo2023latent,sauer2024fast,yin2024one,zhu2024slimflow,zhou2024adversarial,lin2025diffusion}.

-The paper argues that given the simplicity of moment matching and its relative low popularity in the community of visual generative modeling~\citep{li2015generative}, there can be other promising alternatives to IMM.
+Given the simplicity of moment matching and its relative low popularity in the community of visual generative modeling~\citep{li2015generative}, IMM should be viewed as one point in a broader design space rather than the only alternative to diffusion distillation.
+Later methods have already explored related ways to learn efficient one-step or few-step generators; Section~4.3 discusses several of these alternatives in more detail.
 However, it is imperative to keep the network's dependence over $s$ if one wishes to employ a DDIM-style sampler.